tzovas/KaGen_new/KaGen_hu_changes.md

 are necessary to output large graphs and their coordinates.

 KaGen can produce random delaunay triangulation (rdg) and random geometric (rgg) graphs.
-Some tools like Geographer, also require the coordinates of these graphs but KaGen does not stores them.
-Also, it had some problems when the graphs needed to be written to a file because, although the graph creation is done in parallel, the graph was gathered in one PE and this PE writes the graph.
+Some tools, like Geographer, also require the coordinates of these graphs but KaGen does not stores them.
+Also, it has memory issues when the graphs needed to be written to a file become too big.
-But this approach has memory problems when the graphs are too big.
+Although the graph creation is done in parallel, the graph is gathered in one PE and which writes the graph into a file.

 For this purpose, we added functionality for writting the coordinates in a file and adapted the way the graph is stored when using multiple PEs.